FollowTheProcess/FollowTheProcess/README.md

 - Self taught software engineer currently working in the fintech sector
 - Highly proficient in Python, Go, and AWS
-- Always keen to learn new skills and tech
+- Always keen to learn new skills and tech (latest is trying to learn Rust 🤓)
 - Pretty much constantly hacking on personal projects
 - Love writing CLIs (not really sure why, I just can't get enough)